 The total Purchase Price is usually equivalent to the sum of the “Take” prices (i.e. the low estimates) given by the sales agent for any unsold territories in selected feature films, less a small discount subject to valuation.
 Premiere Picture will arrange for an independent external valuation of the available unsold territories, based on sales figures from the sales agent, future revenue estimates and other supporting data.
 Based on the independent external valuation, Premiere Picture will arrange for the Purchase Price to be agreed with the Sovereign traders.

-Premiere Picture works with high net worth individuals and companies who trade feature film rights for profit through the Sovereign rights trading structure.
-Premiere Picture can arrange for a number of sole or corporate traders to buy territorial rights in a film for an agreed amount or “Purchase Price”.
+Premiere Picture works with companies who trade feature film rights for profit through the Sovereign rights trading structure.
+Premiere Picture can arrange for a number of corporate traders to buy territorial rights in a film for an agreed amount or “Purchase Price”.
 The Sovereign traders will then sell rights on to a distributor and retain a share of revenues.

 There is no such spend requirement for Sovereign finance.